Sangluisme/4Deform/readme.md

 ```
 pip install natsort
 ```
-- Please make sure you successfully installed the comparable cuda version with you Jax, otherwise error ocurrs.
+- Please make sure you successfully installed the comparable cuda version with you Jax, otherwise an error occurs.

 ## 📏 Data Preparation